On this page

-Super funds surpassed expectations in the financial year to June 2023.
-Against a backdrop of challenging economic conditions and high market volatility, the median Growth fund returned 9.2%, more than making up for the 3.3% fall the previous financial year.
+For the second year running, super funds surpassed expectations in the calendar year to December 2024.
+Against a backdrop of challenging economic conditions and geopolitical tensions, with high market volatility, the median Growth fund returned 11.4%.

-The table and chart below show the annual financial year performance of the median Growth fund over the 31 financial years since the introduction of compulsory super.
+The table and chart below show the annual calendar year performance of the median Growth fund over the 32 years since the introduction of compulsory super.

 Calendar year | Return (%) |